Joseph Cudjoe (footballer)

-Joseph Cudjoe (born 17 October 1995) is a Ghanaian footballer, who plays for Medeama SC.
+Joseph Cudjoe (born 17 October 1995) is a Ghanaian footballer who plays as a midfielder for Medeama SC.

 Career

 Born in Takoradi, Joseph "Success" Cudjoe played with Red Bull Ghana U-17 side in the "Next Generation Trophy 2010" held in Salzburg, Austria.
-Since 2011 he became part of the main team of Red Bull.
+In 2011 he became part of the main team of Red Bull.
 He also played with Vision F.C. in Ghana.

-During the winter break of the 2013–14 season, he was brought by Serbian First League side FK Radnik Surdulica.
-In summer 2014 player was loaned to Serbian SuperLiga side FK Radnički 1923 and returned in Winter 2014 to FK Radnik Surdulica.
+During the winter break of the 2013–14 season, he was brought by Serbian First League side Radnik Surdulica.
+In summer 2014 player was loaned to Serbian SuperLiga side FK Radnički 1923 and returned in Winter 2014 to Radnik Surdulica.
 After his releasing by Surdulica, in summer 2015 signed 2nd time for Vision F.C.
 He played for the club until the end of 2019, where he joined Medeama SC on a two-year deal.